 This phrase is most often used by spouses and those in romantic relationships to show feelings of missing that person.
-You can even hear it in Korean dramas or Korean songs.
-Though it can be a bit tricky if you aren’t familiar with the informal, standard, and formal versions of Korean.
+You can even hear it in Korean dramas or K-pop songs.
+However, it can be a bit tricky if you aren’t familiar with the informal, standard, and formal versions of Korean.

 The reason why “I miss you” in Korean can be tricky is that this phrase is usually used by those close to each other, so you won’t often hear all of the possible forms.
 This is a similar situation that you’d see with Korean love phrases.

 Not to worry, though; we’ll fill you in on what you need to know!

 - 1 How to say “I miss you” in Korean

 - 2 Other useful phrases related to “I miss you” in Korean

 - 3 “I miss you” in Korean (cute way)

 - 4 How to say “miss” in Korean